VeritasDL-zz/SADX-Trainer/README.md

 * PLEASE enable only ONE of the checkboxs.
 * If a checkbox is checked and the player is in the Main Menu, it will write the "clean" save file for the selected Character.
 * This Does Require you to ALT-F2 in order for the save file to be loaded correctly.
+* USING THIS MAY MAKE YOUR SPEEDRUNS INVALID!!!!!

 <!-- CONTRIBUTING -->